GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-list.md

 SCRIPTING
 ---------
 This command is intended to be used in scripts.
-It is very useful for replication status check for administrators as well.

 OPTIONS
 -------

 `--remote <PATTERN>`
-:	Only print destinations whose remote name contains
+:	Only print information for destinations whose remote name matches
-	the substring `PATTERN`.
+	the `PATTERN`.

 `--detail`
-:	Print remote detail information: Name, Url, AdminUrl,
-	AuthGroup and Project.
+:	Print additional detailed information: AdminUrl, AuthGroup and Project.

 `--json`
 :	Output in json format.